• Skip to main content

 What’s your favorite leadership style and why?

-Melissa Marsocci: You know, I would say I actually think each style of leadership is valuable depending on each situation and what that situation is necessitating.
+Melissa Starowitz: You know, I would say I actually think each style of leadership is valuable depending on each situation and what that situation is necessitating.
 Sometimes you need an authoritative style of leadership depending on that situation.
 And then sometimes you can go to the next extreme of laissez-faire.
 As far as my favorite though, I would say, I would float between a democratic and laissez-faire style of leadership.
 I think it’s important that a leader is hands-on.
 So that Democratic style and just being invested in their staff.
 But I think sometimes laissez-faire is important as well, so that their staff has some autonomy to do the things that they need to do and they don’t feel micromanaged.
 I think it’s important to kind of be in between and have a balance.

 What advice would you give to our younger readers that want to become entrepreneurs?

-Melissa Marsocci: I would definitely encourage anyone that wants to become an entrepreneur.
+Melissa Starowitz: I would definitely encourage anyone that wants to become an entrepreneur.
 I do think though that the word is overused and/or misused nowadays.
 I think that the concept of being an entrepreneur is not always what it’s portrayed as.
 So, for example, somebody likes baking, so they decide to open a bake shop.
 That’s more of a hobby that doesn’t necessarily make you an entrepreneur.
 My advice would be that don’t be afraid to fail.
 Many of the most successful entrepreneurs, absolutely failed and failed miserably more than once.
 One of the greatest examples, always thinking about seems silly, but Colonel Sanders, with Kentucky Fried Chicken.
 I mean, he actually did fail multiple times and miserably, but he never gave up.
 So, that’s a big, big piece of advice.
 You have to persevere, you have to keep going.
 And also many entrepreneurs will tell you that we’ve tried a number of things that maybe they did, maybe they didn’t make sense, but that’s how you also get to where you’re supposed to be.
 So, maybe it makes sense for somebody else, but not for you, but it helps you have a better understanding of who you are and what you’re good at, what you’re not good at.
 Don’t be afraid to fail.
 Don’t be afraid to keep trying.
 Work Hard.
 There’s not many overnight successes.
 I know that that’s often portrayed, but that’s not the case.
 You have to be consistent, keep putting the work in.

 What’s your favorite “life lesson” quote and how has it affected your life?

-Melissa Marsocci: All of my life lesson quotes really actually come from the Bible.
+Melissa Starowitz: All of my life lesson quotes really actually come from the Bible.
 You have a number of verses that I think about in different situations, but two verses that I regularly use and just contemplate.
 Our one is from Philippians 4:13, which is I can do all things through Christ who gives me strength.
 Sometimes, we just need encouragement and maybe we’re just having a rough day and you need a good reminder of that.

-The other one is from proverbs 3 5 & 6.
+The other one is from Proverbs 3: 5-6.
 It’s kind of like a standard business verse, really.
 And it just says to trust in the Lord, with all your heart and lean not on your own understanding, but to surrender your plans to him and he will make your plans straight.
 You know, I fell on some hard times when I thought I could do everything in my own strength, my own control.
 And so it wasn’t until I was able to surrender to him and accept the fact that I couldn’t do everything in my own strength and I didn’t have control over everything then things started to get better.
 So I rather regularly seek wisdom from the Lord and absolutely look to contemplate what his will is for me and not just run off doing anything and everything that I want.

 Mike Weiss, VIP Contributor to ValiantCEO and the host of this interview would like to thank Melissa for taking the time to do this interview and share her knowledge and experience with our readers.